shree998/Campus-Expert/submissions/strund3r/about.md

 Hey there,

-my name is Franzwagner, I'm 21 years old, currently living in Brazil.
+my name is Franzwagner, I'm 22 years old (23 in one month), currently living in Brazil.
 I'm a Computer Science student at [Universidade Federal de Goiás](http://www.international.ufg.br/).
 Learning and loving Shell Script, I recently found out that Windows is good just for games :laughing:

 # What community I'm involved with
 Right now, I'm involved a lot with [Docker](https://www.docker.com).
 I'm one of the organisers of [Docker Goiania](https://www.meetup.com/Docker-Goiania) Meetup group and I'm also a Docker Campus Ambassador.